Karlsladen

 Karlsladen is a historical barn and visitor centre for the Mols Bjerge National Park in Syddjurs Municipality, Denmark.
 It is located close to Kalø Castle Ruin and the town Rønde.
 The thatched and timber-framed building covers 1,000 square meters, and was originally constructed in 1727.
-It was extensively renovated in 2013 when in was converted into a visitor centre.
+It was extensively renovated in 2013 when it was converted into a visitor centre.

 The barn was constructed in 1727 to store farm crops from the Kalø Estate.
 Until 1945, the Kalø Estate, was privately owned by the German Jenisch family from Holstein.
 After World War II, the Danish State confiscated the Kalø Estate, including Karlsladen, as part of war compensation.
 Today, the estate is owned by the Danish Nature Agency.

 History

-The oak timber that Karlsladen was built from may have come fra a barn by Kalø Castle - here seen as a ruin.
+The oak timber that Karlsladen was built from may have come from a barn by Kalø Castle - here seen as a ruin.
 The castle, located on a peninsula in Aarhus Bay, down from the town Rønde, was abandoned in 1660.

 The nearly 300-year-old barn is built in the Holstein style with timbered walls, a wide building, with a pitched and thatched roof.
 It has been said that the massive inner oak timber might originate from stranded ships in Køge Bay on the east coast of the island Zealand, south of the Danish capital, Copenhagen.
 Others are of the opinion that the timber might have been reused from a barn that was part of Kalø Castle.
-A barn supposedly located north of the existing Kalø Caste Ruin on the Kalø peninsula 3 kilometers from Karlsladen.
-Kalø Castle was abandoned in 1660, but the barn by the castle might still have been there as late as in 1722, five years prior to completion of Karlsladen in the nearby hills.
+A barn supposedly located north of the existing Kalø Castle Ruin on the Kalø peninsula 3 kilometers from Karlsladen.
+Kalø Castle was abandoned in 1660, but the barn by the castle might still have been there as late as 1722, five years before the completion of Karlsladen in the nearby hills.